 Update 7/17/19.
 Niagen is a popular anti-aging supplement with some research and lots of online testimonials from people saying it really works.
 People have said this supplement can improve energy levels, exercise performance and even turn gray hair dark again.
 I've read the research on this supplement and have previously written an entire review of Niagen research.
 But I never tried it for myself.
 Now, for the first time, I will reveal what happened when I took Niagen for 30 days.
 This is my 30-day experiment.
 Did it work for me?
 Let's find out.

 Here are other reviews you may find helpful:

 Niagen -also called Tru Niagen – is the hottest anti-aging supplement on Earth.
 The supplement is a form of niacin (vitamin B3).
-Technically, called nicotinamide riboside (nick-oh-tin-a-mide rhy-bow-side), Niagen is an “NAD booster supplement.”
-NAD is a substance which helps us make energy.
+Technically, called nicotinamide riboside (nick-oh-tin-a-mide rhy-bow-side), Niagen is a “NAD booster supplement.”
+NAD is a substance that helps us make energy.

 When our mitochondria (the energy factories in our cells) can't make energy effectively, this can lead to defects in our cells.
 These defects seem to be linked to disease – and even aging.
 By raising NAD levels, Niagen might slow down or reverse some of these problems.
 It's a fascinating concept.